PASTORAL VISIT TO UGANDA AND PILGRIMAGE TO NAMUGONGO

 Dear brothers and sisters, this is the legacy which you have received from the Uganda martyrs- lives marked by the power of the Holy Spirit, lives which witness even now to the transforming power of the Gospel of Jesus Christ.
 This legacy is not served by an occasional remembrance, or by being enshrined in a museum as a precious jewel.

-Rather, we honour them, and all the saints, when we carry on their witness to Christ, in our homes and neighborhoods, in our workplaces and civil society, whether we never leave our homes or we go to the farthest Conner of the world.
+Rather, we honor them, and all the saints, when we carry on their witness to Christ, in our homes and neighborhoods, in our workplaces and civil society, whether we never leave our homes or we go to the farthest Conner of the world.

 May the Uganda martyrs, together with Mary, mother of the church intercede for us and may the Holy Spirit kindle within us the fire of this divine love!